 Kettlebells are probably almost as versatile as dumbbells, and even better, most kettlebell exercises are less stationery, helping you build functional muscles as a result.
 Just like Bowflex with modular dumbbells, TRX is the household name in the world of kettlebells.

-Its premium line of kettlebells (opens in new tab) (retailer link) are all beautifully finished, and each one has been put through a "premium gravity cast moulding process", which is said to increase durability.
+Its premium line of kettlebells are all beautifully finished, and each one has been put through a "premium gravity cast moulding process", which is said to increase durability.
 It also results in that lovely, flat bottom, which makes it easier to rest the kettlebell on the floor when switching hands during an arduous squat push press routine.

-The different weights have colour-coded handles, making it easier to distinguish them and pick up the correct one, even if the side with numbers on facing away from you.
+The different weights have colour-coded handles, making it easier to distinguish them and pick up the correct one, even if the side with numbers on is facing away from you.
 The available weight range is between 4-24 kg, although, for anything heavier than 16 kilos, you will have to contact TRX directly.
 Not like a 16-kilo kettlebell is not enough for most two-handed kettlebell exercises.

 On the downside, the heaviest Opti kettlebell you can get is the 10 kg variety, and if you are planning on doing some demanding kettlebell swing sessions, a single 10-kilo kettlebell might not cut it.
-You can, of course, do more reps with smaller weights and eventually get a 12kg or even 16kg kettlebell if you think you can't possibly do more than a 100 reps with the 10kg Opti Vinyl Kettlebell.
+You can, of course, do more reps with smaller weights and eventually get a 12kg or even 16kg kettlebell if you think you can't possibly do more than 100 reps with the 10kg Opti Vinyl Kettlebell.

 - Read our full guide on the best kettlebell here